 Introducing Custom Widgets

-Since the Analytics Designer is always used when more complex scenarios need to be covered, the use of custom widgets is reserved for the Analytics Designer.
+Since the Application Designer is always used when more complex scenarios need to be covered, the use of custom widgets is reserved for the Application Designer.
 However, SAP is also planning an introduction to SAC Story.

 Inserting Custom Widgets